catxcoding/horiseonmktg/README.md

 ### Tasks completed
-* Changed DIV to SECTION for Semantics
+** Changed DIV to SECTION for Semantics
-* Added notes for future ease to both HTML and CSS
+** Added notes for future ease to both HTML and CSS
+** Organized HTML and CSS
-* Added Title to improve Search SEO
+** Added Title to improve Search SEO
-* Improved accessibilty critera by adding alt attributes to images
+** Improved accessibilty critera by adding alt attributes to images ** Fixed Links and Anchors
-* Added Header
-* Added Navigation
-* Fixed Anchor Links
-* Cleaned up list

 ### Links